100 Fun Things to Do in Chicago

 Harley-Davidson information sign| ©Robert John

-Enjoying the streets and avenues of the Windy City at your own pace on a motorcycle is like no other, especially for Harley-Davidson, BMW and Indian Pursuit enthusiasts.
-The good news is that you don't have to buy these types of motorcycles, you just have to rent them.
+Enjoying the streets and avenues of the Windy City at your own pace on a motorcycle is an unparalleled experience, especially for lovers of Harley-Davidson, BMW, and Indian Pursuit bikes.
+The good news is that you don't have to buy these types of motorcycles; you can just rent them.

-At Rental Motor Bike you can choose the bike you like the most.
-By the way, another of my favorite motorcycle models to ride around Chicago is the Honda Goldwing 1800, of course, apart from models like Harley-Davidson Pan America 1250.
-Do you dare to ride a motorcycle around Chicago?
+At Rental Motor Bike, you can choose the motorcycle you like best.
+By the way, another of my favorite motorcycle models for riding around Chicago is the Honda Goldwing 1800, apart from models such as the Harley-Davidson Pan America 1250, of course.
+Are you up for riding a motorcycle around Chicago?

-41. Distract your eyes with Michelangelo's works in Chicago
+41. Feast your eyes on Michelangelo's works in Chicago

 white structure| ©Oleksandr Pidvalnyi